AAL Forum 2017 Programme

 Hands-on practice of value proposition canvas as a tool to develop innovative financial models

-This workshop will give you a hands-on experience of the ‘value proposition canvas’ tool.
-This will give you the confidence to apply the tool in your own project and build a more customer-oriented and innovative business model.
-You will apply the tool on ActiveAdvice (www.activeadvice.eu), a platform to bridge the gap between offer and demand of AAL products and services.
+This workshop will give you a hands-on experience of the ‘value proposition canvas’ tool and will be led by Alain Denis, managing director at Yellow Window.
+The session will give you the confidence to apply the tool in your own project and build a more customer-oriented and innovative business model.
+You will apply the tool on ActiveAdvice which is a platform to bridge the gap between offer and demand of AAL products and services.
 It is an innovative service, creating value through the involvement of three different target groups: consumers, businesses and authorities (government).
-After discussions you will work in small groups of six participants to share and compare results together.
+Groups will be split up into small groups of six participants after initial discussions, where they will be able to share and compare results together.

 Workshop 3 - Tuesday, 9h00-10h30